 7. True Preaching Flows From a Life Gripped by God.
 You will find numerous posts on the site that address aspects of the personal and spiritual life of the preacher.
 Directly or indirectly these issues will have an effect on our preaching.
 This aspect of the blog is most important, and it does impact our preaching.
 [Extra posts on pride, reading, prayer, heroes, God, and more.]

 9. Cor Deo.
 I have generally kept the blog accessible to as many as possible.
 Hopefully this has maximized the potential readership from across the theological and denominational spectrum.
 Cor Deo is a mentored training programme that I am privileged to be involved in.
-Over on the Cor Deo site we will write more specifically in respect to theology and biblical matters.
-Roughly one in ten posts on this site are actually hosted over on the Cor Deo site (please take a look around www.cordeo.org.uk, sign up for email updates, “like” it on facebook, etc.) [Incidentally, in connection with Cor Deo, there have been some links to other resources: an interview and an article on theologynetwork.org, and the new podcast, available on iTunes.]
+The main ministry of Cor Deo has been week-long Intensives for several years.
+In 2020 we are developing some online resources for Cor Deo (please take a look around www.cordeo.org.uk, and sign up for email updates on the site in order to be kept in the loop about Cor Deo online gatherings.)

 10. Comments.
 Some posts may spark a quick flurry of comments, others won’t.
 You are most welcome to engage with any post at any time, or to browse without comment.
 I hope this site can be helpful to you as you join me in pursuing God’s pleasure in the ministry of biblical preaching.